Dagningen

 Dagningen was a Norwegian newspaper, published in Lillehammer in Oppland county.

 History and profile

 Dagningen was started in 1924.
 The paper was affiliated with the Labour Party.
 It had its headquarters in Lillehammer.

-In 1997 the paper merged with Gudbrandsdølen Lillehammer Tilskuer— itself a 1990 merger between Gudbrandsdølen and Lillehammer Tilskuer—to form Gudbrandsdølen Dagningen (GD).
+In 1997 the paper merged with the Centre Party newspaper Gudbrandsdølen Lillehammer Tilskuer— itself a 1990 merger between Gudbrandsdølen and Lillehammer Tilskuer—to form Gudbrandsdølen Dagningen (GD).